Voultapher/Presentations/cppcon2017WebService/present.md

 to protect you from that.
 - What it can do is limit damage of things like remote code execution.
 - Many exploits rely on finding libc and using it to spawn a shell.
-- It can mitigate a set of known exploit propagation, like the aforementioned system call.
+- It can mitigate a set of known exploit propagations, like the aforementioned system call.
 - Remember, the biggest attack vector, is and remains social engineering. >>